The outstanding work of our Special Constabulary was celebrated at their annual awards ceremony at Headquarters.

 ACC Nolan also thanked the relatives and friends of the officers and told them the Specials are only able to achieve what they do thanks to their support.

-Special Superintendent Chris Glidden was the biggest winner on the night, taking home the Chief Officer Award and being part of the Fast Roads team who won Team of the Year, and the Special Command Superintendents team who won the Salter Cup for hours worked.
+Special Superintendent Chris Gliddon was the biggest winner on the night, taking home the Chief Officer Award and being part of the Fast Roads team who won Team of the Year, and the Special Command Superintendents team who won the Salter Cup for hours worked.

 He said: “I’m really proud.
 It’s been a difficult couple of years, and this is our first awards ceremony since the pandemic.
 It’s great to be recognised alongside some brilliant people.”